junxit/us-congress-bills-109/bill.md

 - **(3)** *Habitat establishment* The term habitat establishment means the manipulation of physical, chemical, or biological characteristics of a project site to create and maintain habitat that did not previously exist on the project site, including construction of—
   - **(A)** shallow water impoundments on non-hydric soils; and
   - **(B)** side channel spawning and rearing habitat.
-- **(4)** *Habitat improvement* The term habitat improvement means restoring or artificially providing physiographic, hydrological, or disturbance conditions necessary to establish or maintain native plant and animal communities, including periodic manipulations to maintain intended habitat conditions on completed project sites.
+- **(4)** *Habitat improvement* The term habitat improvement means restoring or artificially providing, enhancing, or establishing physiographic, hydrological, or disturbance conditions necessary to establish or maintain native plant and animal communities, including periodic manipulations to maintain intended habitat conditions on completed project sites.
 - **(5)** *Habitat restoration*
   - **(A)** *In general* The term habitat restoration means the manipulation of the physical, chemical, or biological characteristics of a site with the goal of returning the majority of natural functions to the lost or degraded native habitat.
   - **(B)** *Inclusions* The term habitat restoration includes—